ciaranodonnell/ciaranodonnell.github.io/_posts/2020-06-24-imposter-syndrome-friend-or-foe.markdown

 That's just not true!

-First, you aren't and imposter because you feel this way.
+First, you aren't an imposter because you feel this way.
 Every one of the *"best"** people I have met in technology feel this way <br>
 *(however you want to define best, I mean people I most respect from their technical eminence and cultural quality)